Our topic for the Autumn Term is:

-We will be focussing on answering the key question - What was it like to be a child in The Blitz?
+We will be focussing on answering the key question - What was it like to be a child during the Second World War?

 Leaving 'The Blitz' and heading to the safety of the countryside!